 The Bank does not have any forborne exposure nor any non-performing loans at year-end.
-Consequently, Template EU CQ1: Credit quality of forborne exposure is not included in Pillar 3.
+Consequently, Templates EU CQ1 Credit quality of forborne exposure, EU CQ2 Quality of forbearance, EU CQ4 Quality of non-performing exposures by geography and EU CQ5 Credit quality of loans and advances by industry are not included in Pillar 3.